Two Roush Trucks at Benna Ford in Superior, WI

 When you purchase your Benna Ford model equipped with the Ford Connected Navigation system, you will have a complimentary 90-day, 1-year, or 1-year trial subscription, depending on the model and model year.
 After that time, the subscription is just $80 a year.
 Visit Benna Ford and see the benefits of Ford’s Connected Navigation system.

-The Ford SupportBelt for Mastectomy Patients
+Ford SupportBelt

 Ford’s research and development goes beyond the already complicated business of creating vehicles.
 It looks into all aspects of driving, including having a division dedicated to investigating how driving or riding can be made more practical and comfortable for those with special needs.
 From there, it created the SupportBelt for breast cancer patients.
 Benna Ford gives you the details.